Webreaper/Damselfly/README.md

 ---
 ## Installation

-The easiest way to install Damselfly is via Docker.
+The easiest way to install Damselfly is via Docker (note the `SYNO_THUMBS` env var is optional, and specific to Synology NASes).

 ```
 docker run \